 A home makeover is a major investment – it not only makes your home more appealing and comfortable to live in but also increases its value.
 Because of the importance, you really can not afford to choose an unqualified contractor to handle your remodeling.
 A wide range of factors determines the suitability of a contractor including competence, expertise, and insurance.
 At the very least, an ideal home remodeling contractor should be adequately insured to carry out the scope of work that your renovation project entails.
 Check out their reviews, references, before and after photos, portfolios, and videos.
 What do their current and past clients have to say?

 6. Lack of a Clear Vision

 A lot of planning goes into home renovation projects to ensure that the results are better than you envisioned.
 Failing to have a clear vision usually leads to design disasters, with lots of small details being overlooked.
 In an attempt to avoid home makeover mistakes, it is common to find homeowners focusing on irrelevant details, which add little or no value to the overall design.
 Consult your home remodeling contractor and designer – share your vision with them, share your Houzz and Pinterest boards.
 Ask them to come up with a detailed plan and drawings, based on what you’ve set out to achieve.
-Constant communication with your contractor will help you to exchange ideas frequently and refine the plans to your expectations.
+Constant communication with your contractor will help you to exchange ideas frequently, get advice on things to consider, and refine the plans to your expectations.

 7. Insufficient Planning